No-Country/c9-02-t-csharp-react/README.md

 When making a reward exchange, the user will need to provide the following details:

-    o	typeTransaction: If it is a reward exchange, it will be three (“3”). o	idSourceAccount: ID of the user’s own account. o	idReward: ID of the reward to be exchanged, which will already have its point value.
+    o	TypeTransaction: If it is a reward exchange, it will be three (“3”). o	DestinationAccountAlias: Alias of the user’s own account. o	IdReward: ID of the reward to be exchanged, which will already have its point value.

 ## 🛠️ Built With